 With 501 pyramids we can have (501-1)2 possible connections.
 That are about 250,000 intersection points.
 That would be an immense scatterplot with tons of useless noise in it.
 What conclusions could we draw from that?
 And why wouldn’t we organize the research logically at first hand?

 We can find an intersection point between two of the most enigmatic pyramids on the planet, Teotihuacan and Giza.
 They intersect near Kongsfjord that lies in Northern Norway.
 We won’t find anything useful at that location.
-Furthermore, we don’t why pyramids and temples were “uncardinally” oriented in the first place.
+Maybe even more important, we don’t know why these pyramids and temples were “uncardinally” oriented in the first place.

 This intersection point at Kongsfjord has not any significance whatsoever.
 We can connect absolutely different time frames to each other, but we cannot draw any conclusion from it.
 It is clear that we cannot just connect some pyramids onto each other, without using a well thought out reference – the intersection line.